Industrial school (Ireland): History

-Establishment of Reformatories and Industrial Schools
+Establishment of reformatories and industrial schools

-Reformatory Schools had been established in 1858 under a Poor Law amendment.
-Ten years later Industrial Schools were introduced by the Industrial Schools (Ireland) Act of 1868, four years after the equivalent in England.
-An 'upgraded' Reformatory Act was also introduced that year.
-Ironically, children charged with begging could not benefit under the terms of the original 1858 Act and were still being sent to adult prisons, but young burglars were being sent to the more benign 'special school'.
+Reformatory schools had been established in 1858 under the Reformatory Schools (Ireland) Act 1858 (21 & 22 Vict. c.
+103).
+Ten years later Industrial Schools were introduced by the Industrial Schools (Ireland) Act 1868 (31 & 32 Vict. c.
+25), four years after the equivalent in England.
+An 'upgraded' Reformatory Act was also introduced that year, the Irish Reformatory Schools Act 1868 (31 & 32 Vict. c.
+59).
+Children charged with begging could not benefit under the terms of the original 1858 act and were still being sent to adult prisons, but young burglars were being sent to the more benign 'special school'.

 The next few decades found there was a building boom to provide new premises for both types of institution.
 Reformatories were intended for children found guilty of criminal offences, while Industrial Schools were for orphaned neglected and abandoned children and those considered in danger of contact with criminality.
 This latter category had previously been accommodated in so called "Ragged Schools" (such as the one at the Coombe in Dublin), and in the countrywide network of Workhouses.

-Many private philanthropic schools were granted certificates as Reformatories or Industrial Schools for the reception of children committed by the courts.
+Many private philanthropic schools were granted certificates as reformatories or industrial schools for the reception of children committed by the courts.
 After certification, they became eligible for grants from public money in proportion to the number of children catered for.

-Although Reformatory Schools were established first, Industrial Schools soon surpassed them, both in numbers of schools and of pupils.
-Between 1851 and 1858, ten Reformatories (five each for boys and girls) were certified.
+Although reformatory schools were established first, industrial schools soon surpassed them, both in numbers of schools and of pupils.
+Between 1851 and 1858, ten reformatories (five each for boys and girls) were certified.
 The 1868 Act insured that Protestant and Catholic children would be catered for separately, preventing proselytising.

-Industrial Schools reached a maximum of 71 in 1898.
-Of the 61 in what is now the Republic of Ireland, 56 schools were Catholic-run and 5 were Protestant-run.
+Industrial schools reached a maximum of 71 in 1898.
+Of the 61 in what is now the Republic of Ireland, 56 schools were Catholic-run and five were Protestant-run.
 Of the ten in what is now Northern Ireland, six were Catholic-run and four Protestant-run.
-Of the nine Protestant Industrial Schools in Ireland, five were for girls and four for boys.
+Of the nine Protestant industrial schools in Ireland, five were for girls and four for boys.

-By 1900, only seven of the ten original Reformatories remained.
-In 1917 the last Industrial School run by the Church of Ireland (Anglican) was closed in Stillorgan.
-A number of the reformatories were re-certified as Industrial Schools so that by 1922, only five remained (one of which was a Reformatory for boys in Northern Ireland).
+By 1900, only seven of the ten original reformatories remained.
+In 1917 the last industrial school run by the Church of Ireland (Anglican) was closed in Stillorgan.
+A number of the reformatories were re-certified as industrial schools so that by 1922, only five remained (one of which was a reformatory for boys in Northern Ireland).